 While those with fibromyalgia may experience different sensations from your average weighted blanket user, guidelines and recommendations remain the same.
 So just kick back, relax, and enjoy the benefits of your new on-demand DTP therapist.

-All you have to do is crawl into bed and slip the weighted blanket on.
-Just make sure you can put on and take it off independently, and please don’t cover your face or head.
+All you must do is crawl into bed and slip the weighted blanket on.
+Just ensure you can put on and take it off independently, and please don’t cover your face or head.
 Suffocating yourself doesn’t seem too relaxing.
 Other than that, it’s as simple as it sounds.
 Here are a few rules of thumb that apply when choosing a weighted blanket:

 - Your weighted blanket should weigh 10% of your body weight, give or take a few lbs.